-Figure 1 Field diagram with restraining lines,
+Figure I Field diagram with restraining lines

-- AI.4.
-A WFDF Official must approve any reduction to the location of the restraining line, any - further reduction to distance between two adjacent fields, or any reduction to the field size.
-A1.5.
+- A1.3.
+The minimum distance between adjacent fields must be three (3) metres. - A1.3.1.
+If the distance between adjacent fields is less than six (6) metres a maximum of two (2) non-players per team are allowed between the fields during play.
+No other persons or equipment, apart from permitted officials, are allowed between the two fields during play. - A1.4.
+A WFDF Official must approve any reduction to the location of the restraining line, any further reduction to distance between two adjacent fields, or any reduction to the field size. - A1.5.
 To allow a field to fit in a smaller playing area an exemption may be requested to reduce the field size, with the minimum width being thirty-five (35) metres and the minimum length being ninety (90) metres.
 End zones and the brick mark location may be reduced to minimum size of sixteen (16) metres. - A1.6.
 WFDF Officials may require teams to limit the location of non-players and equipment to specific areas, which could include a requirement to be only on one sideline or in a designated smaller area.